UMWEDU/umw-careercenter-sync/_pages/fall-2020-employer-industry-weeks.md

 published: true
 post_date: 2020-05-03 14:11:58
 ---
-Due to the ongoing COVID-19 pandemic, the UMW Career Center will not be hosting a traditional Job &amp; Internship Fair during the Fall 2020 semester.
+Due to the ongoing COVID-19 pandemic, the UMW Career Center will not be hosting a traditional Job &amp; Internship Fair during the Fall 2020 or Spring 2021 semesters.
 Instead, we invite you to participate in one of our virtual Industry Weeks.

 Employers can sign up for a one hour time slot to host a virtual session during their week.
 During this time, employers will have the opportunity to pitch their organization, discuss job and internship opportunities, and then take questions from students and alumni.
 We encourage employers to be creative in their presentation approaches.
 Consider panels, AMAs (Ask me Anything), or office tours.
 Career Center staff can facilitate/co-host these sessions via Zoom OR employers can choose to use their own platforms.
 If interested, we can also record these sessions to store on the Career Center website for students who were unable to attend.
 For more tips on virtual sessions, <a href="https://www.umw.edu/careercenter/employers/virtual-recruiting-events/">click here.</a>